Do you ever drive through Port Chester on the way to the grocery store or the movies and catch a whiff of freshly ground coffee?

 By Janice Llanes Fabry

 Do you ever drive through Port Chester on the way to the grocery store or the movies and catch a whiff of freshly ground coffee?
 It turns out the deliciously distinctive aroma is coming from Waterfront Roasters/Empire Coffee on the corner of Purdy Avenue and Don Bosco Place.
 Although neighboring communities may not be aware, the understated 40,000 square-foot roasting, grinding, and packing facility provides coffee drinkers with about 500,000 cups a day.
+They also have an alternative 3 group espresso machine to use.

 “You’ve probably had our coffee and didn’t know it was ours,” said Director of Marketing Jason Richter about one of New York’s largest private label coffee roasters.
 “Our focus is gourmet and specialty coffees.
 We roast it to order, package it, and deliver it to customers immediately.”